Meiguro/simplyjs/README.md

 ### Pebble

 The `Pebble` object from [PebbleKit JavaScript](https://developer.pebble.com/guides/pebble-apps/pebblekit-js/) is available as a global variable.
-Its usage is discouraged in Pebble.js, instead you should use the objects documented below who provide a cleaner object interface to the same functionalities.
+Its usage is discouraged in Pebble.js where there are equivalents.
+You should use the objects documented below that provide a cleaner object interface to the same functionalities.
+Use the `Pebble` object when there is no Pebble.js alternative.

 ### window -- browser